caarlos0-graveyard/displayer/README.md

 # Displayer
-### A damn simple browser image slideshow.
+#### A damn simple browser image slideshow.

 ## Purpose

-Leave it open in a fullscreen browser showing images with relevant info for your employees, team, or anything else.
+Leave it open in a fullscreen browser showing images with relevant info for your employees, team, event, or anything else.

 ## Requirements